learn-co-curriculum/dsc-introduction-to-time-series/README.md

 In this case, there is no missing data.
-When missingness is present, however, they can be handled in a multitude of ways.
+When data are missing, they can be handled in a multitude of ways:
 * Drop the data elements with missing values (this may result in low accuracy and loss of valuable information)
 * Fill in the missing values under a defined criteria
 * Use advanced machine learning methods to predict the missing values

-in general, the`DataFrame.fillna()` function can be used along with, methods like `bfill()` of `ffill()` as an argument/criterion for filling in Null values . `bfill()` (backward filling) looks for the next valid entry in the time series and fills the gaps with this value.
+in general, the`DataFrame.fillna()` function can be used along with methods like `bfill()` of `ffill()` as an argument/criterion for filling in Null values . `bfill()` (backward filling) looks for the next valid entry in the time series and fills the gaps with this value.
 Similarly, `ffill()` can be used to copy forward the previous valid entry of the time series.

 ## Visualizing time series data